 - Case Study: The ASA investigated a paid-for Facebook ad for a tax repayment agent which stated "Get your money from the tax man!
 3 million claims have already been submitted, have you check [sic] to see if you're owed £624?
-People who worked through COVID can claim up to £624 back from the tax man."
-The landing page of the advertiser's website stated "your £624 tax claims starts here". - The ASA considered that readers were likely to understand the references to the amount that could be claimed, to indicate the amount of refunded tax they would be likely to receive if they used the advertised service. - Further, the ASA understood the advertiser would deduct 42% of the refund plus a £30 admin fee. - In the absence of evidence to demonstrate the quoted figure was achievable and in the absence of prominent qualification to highlight the quoted figure was subject to deductions, the ASA considered the ad was misleading on that basis. - The ASA considered that consumers were unlikely to be aware that there was a free route to claiming the advertised tax refund.
-This was also significant information likely to affect how they would respond to the ads.
-Because that had been omitted from both ads, and for the reasons above, the ASA concluded that they were likely to mislead.
+People who worked through COVID can claim up to £624 back from the tax man.
+Use the FREE online tool below to check if you are owed anything".
+The landing page of the advertiser's website stated "your £624 tax claims starts here".
+Small print at the bottom of the page included links labelled "terms of business" and "pricing". - The ASA considered that readers were likely to understand the references to the amount that could be claimed, to indicate the amount of refunded tax they would be likely to receive if they used the advertised service. - Further, the ASA understood from the terms of business on the website that if clients received a refund from HRMC the advertiser would deduct 42% of the refund plus a £30 admin fee. - In the absence of evidence to demonstrate the quoted figure was achievable and in the absence of prominent qualification to highlight the quoted figure was subject to deductions, the ASA considered the ads were misleading on that basis. - The ASA considered that consumers were unlikely to be aware that there was a free route to claiming the advertised tax refund.
+This was also significant information likely to affect how they would respond to the advertising.
+Because that had been omitted from both ads, and for the reasons above, the ASA concluded that the advertising was likely to mislead.

-Advice - Ensure that information related to potential refunds is adequately substantiated.
-In addition, ensure that you include qualifying information in your ad to clearly spell out any fees or deductions that might apply to any refund owed.
+Advice - Ensure that you hold adequate evidence to substantiate information related to potential refunds.
+In addition, ensure that you include qualifying information in your advertising to clearly spell out any fees or deductions that might apply to any refund owed.